Libertree/libertree/USAGE.md

     % cd ~/git/libertree-frontend-ramaze
     % git fetch origin && git merge --ff-only @{u}

 Then restart all the services.
 They can all be stopped by typing Ctrl-C. Check for release notes which may describe new settings or migrations.
+If there are migrations, all daemons should be restarted, even if there were no changes in some non-DB repositories.

+If there are changes to a Gemfile.lock in a repo, then `bundle install` will have to be run before restarting the daemons.

 If there are SCSS changes, compile the SCSS to CSS: